Skip to main content

 Questions?

-If you are a current KNES student, you can schedule an appointment with our internship coordinators
+If you are a current KNES student who has questions about seeking internship experiences, schedule an appointment with our internship coordinators

 Internship Coordinators